 Performance Appraisals: Evaluating and assessing people’s skills, achievements, and growth within the team and business.

 Payroll: The process where employees receive their salary.
 Every payday needs a number of calculations, taxes, hours worked.
 Salary, bonuses, and benefits deductions calculation.

 Learning & Development: Training programs, and career development needs.
 Improving skills in individuals and team building.
 Personal development planning.

 Disciplinary: Disciplinary, grievance, harassment and bullying to name but a few of the difficult areas that need to be addressed with employees.

 Maintain Records: Legal requirement is maintaining HR records.

-Records: Personal staff records, accident books, accident reports, first aid training, fire warden, account records, Health and Safety training, tax records, retirement benefit, maternity benefits, annual holidays
+Records: Personal staff records, personnel files, accident books, accident reports, first aid training, fire warden, account records, Health and Safety training, tax records, retirement benefit, maternity benefits, annual holidays

 This includes maintaining personal data like hours worked, absences, pay details, overtime, personal details and emergency contacts.
 Personal data whether physical or electronic data requires careful protection under GDPR, Data Protection Act (DPA)